 The Shiba Inu is an ancient Asian dog breed that first appeared in around 300 BC.
 These muscular pups were used for hunting.
-The name Shiba Inu translates from the Japanese as, “brushwood dog,” referring to the characteristic red color of the breed.
+The name Shiba Inu translates from the Japanese as “brushwood dog,” referring to the characteristic red color of the breed.
+Today the purebred Shiba and the Shiba Inu mix are highly sought after.

 In 1954, the first Shiba Inu appeared in the U.S.A.
 The breed currently ranks at number 44 on the American Kennel Club’s popularity chart.
-Today, these striking, medium-sized dogs with their foxlike appearance have recently been used to create many mixed breed animals that are rapidly growing in popularity.
+Today, these striking, medium-sized dogs with their foxlike appearance have recently been used to create the Shiba Inu mix.
+These mixed-breed dogs are rapidly growing in popularity.

 In this article, we take a look at 20 Shiba Inu mixes.
 We give you all the information you’ll need if you’re thinking of taking on one of these handsome canines as a family pet.